CAC Frank Popper . A museum and art center in Burgundy.

 Cox Philip.
 Architect

 > Melbourne Rectangular Stadium, (2010).
 Geodesic dome.
 Technical description in [Burry].
-Web page.
+Wikipedia.
 "The building’s key design feature is its bubble-like bio-dome which will be covered with thousands of LED lights. the roof is inspired by buckminster fuller’s geodesic dome and its unique cantilevered design will provide excellent sightlines while covering the seats. "

 Craig Edward Gordon.
 Light art.